rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/readme.rst

 Running inference on a pre-trained model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's now use the model saved after the 10th epoch to run inference on a few samples and visualize the results.
+Let's now use the model saved after the 20th epoch to run inference on a few samples and visualize the results.
-We copy test images under ``./samples/`` and use the following configuration file to run inference:
+We have made a copy of about 6 test images under ``./data/sample``, which you can use to run inference on.
+Use following configuration file to run inference:

 .. code:: bash